 Topics may be suggested by each team, and must be finalized by the due date given at the course website.
+Dates may also be suggested by each team.
+Topics and dates will be provided on a first-come first-served basis.
+During the next class I will show a schedule of the topics and dates.

-Reports and Powerpoint presentations must be emailed to the grader by the due date indicated at the course website.
+Presentations will be on the dates given at the course website.